NREL/ReEDS-2.0/_sources/model_documentation.md.txt

 The greater spatial resolution available in ReEDS with county-level inputs creates a variety of opportunities to apply the ReEDS model to answer questions.
 It enables specific regions of the country to be captured to greater resolution, enabling more granular outputs of power plant siting, transmission expansion, and emission impacts.
 The higher resolution can also highlight key regional boundaries or interfaces that might not have been present in a lower-resolution model run.
-Our testing has also shown county-level resolution can lead to better estimates of curtailment because there is more detail on the underlying transmission system.
+County-level resolution can lead to better estimates of curtailment because there is more detail on the underlying transmission system {cite}`serpeImportanceSpatialResolution2025`.

-The enhanced spatial resolution also comes with a variety of challenges.
+The enhanced spatial resolution also comes with a variety of challenges and limitations.
-These include runtime, especially as the number of regions considered grows.
+These include:
+- Input data: Higher resolution datasets can have gaps or limitations that might not be apparent at coarser spatial resolution.
+For example, the transmission dataset discussed above does not have complete coverage at sub-transmission voltages (below 100 kV) and does not include distribution-level data, leading to unrealistic islanding of several counties.
+- Down-scaling approaches: Downscaling coarse-resolution datasets to the county level can lead to county-level datasets that are more smooth or less accurate than they would be in reality.
+For example, load data that is down-scaled to counties is likely to be more smooth than actual load profiles for that county, and the population-based weighting applied will not fully capture the distribution of loads within a larger region.
+- Linear modeling: At higher spatial resolution, the linear programming approach used by ReEDS can be insufficient.
+For example, ReEDS might choose to build a 3 MW gas plant in a county, but the ReEDS input costs are based on much larger power plants, so ReEDS would be underestimating the cost of that small plant (note that this is still an issue when using larger regions, but with larger regions small buildouts are much less common).
+- Transmission investments: ReEDS transmission investment costs are based on 500 kV transmission lines, but most counties in the U.S. are only connected at much lower voltage levels; many counties are only connected by transmission lines of less than 100 kV.
+Transmission costs increase on a per-MW basis as voltage declines, so county-level transmission costs will in general be higher than estimates based on 500 kV lines.
+Expansion of transmission lines in ReEDS represents electricity transfer bottlenecks that ReEDS sees valuable to expand rather than investments in specific transmission lines or corridors.
+- Transmission flows: ReEDS uses a pipe-and-bubble approach for transmission flows, which loses accuracy at higher spatial resolution.
+Existing interface transfer limits at the county level are calculated using a nodal DC powerflow model as described [above](#ac), and the resulting ITLs are treated as superimposable within ReEDS (i.e., the flow on one interface does not affect the flow on other interfaces).
+{cite}`brownGeneralMethodEstimating2023` shows that ITLs for larger interfaces (for example, between ISOs) tend to be smaller than the sum of ITLs of constituent interfaces.
+The sum of individual county ITLs may thus overstate coincident flow limits.
+{cite}`mehrtashDoesChoicePower2023` shows the choice of transmission power flow representation can have a significant impact on the model solution.
+- False precision: When running ReEDS at high spatial resolution, outputs will naturally be reported at that level of resolution.
+Users are cautioned against putting more stock into a particular model solution than is warranted because of uncertainty in the data or methods used.
+For example, moving new capacity from one county to a neighboring county might have almost no impact on total system cost and therefore be an equivalent solution to the one reported by ReEDS.
-Much of our testing showed a tenfold increase in the number of regions led to at least a tenfold increase in solve time, although runtime ultimately depends on the machine specifications and the model options selected for that particular run.
+- Runtime: Much of our testing showed a tenfold increase in the number of regions led to at least a tenfold increase in solve time, although runtime ultimately depends on the machine specifications and the model options selected for that particular run {cite}`serpeImportanceSpatialResolution2025`.
+Although national-scale runs are possible with enough simplifications, county-level resolution is typically only used to model much smaller regions.
-Another major challenge is sourcing appropriate input data.
-If the downscaling methods described above are not suitable to answer the questions of a particular analysis, new data will need to be procured.
-In addition, even the best transmission datasets we had available still had omissions, so it is unclear whether key data will be missing for studying a particular region.

-Finally, enhanced spatial resolution can lead to false precision, where users see model solutions at high spatial resolution and put more stock into that model solution than is warranted because of uncertainty in the data or methods used.
-For example, {cite}`mehrtashDoesChoicePower2023` shows the choice of transmission power flow representation can have a significant impact on the model solution.
+### Running ReEDS Beyond 2050
+By default most of the ReEDS input datasets are exogenously provided up to the year 2050, thus defining the default maximum end year for model runs.
+ReEDS can also extending its year-indexed datasets beyond 2050 using a variety of "forecasting" extrapolation methods determined by user-defined assumptions about the future behavior of the data.
+This dataset "forecasting" allows ReEDS to then be be solved to any future model year beyond 2050 at up to 10-year timesteps.

+#### Forecasting Methods
+Two methods can be used to extrapolate year-indexed datasets: the last year's data can be extended at a constant level, or the final years of data can be fit with linear regression and extended at a constant slope.

+##### Constant
+This method copies the last available year of data for all future model years up to the post-2050 model endyear.

+##### Linear Regression
+This method linearly forecasts post-2050 data based on the last "x" years of available data, where "x" is a user-defined number of years to include in determining the slope for linear extrapolation.
+For now only 5-year and 10-year linear regressions are used, though any number of years can be used in regression calculations.

+This method requires annual data in determining the extrapolation slope - thus, data is first interpolated to fill any missing year.
+For example, if extrapolating data beyond 2050 using a 5-year linear method then this method will interpolate any missing 2046, 2047, 2048, 2049, and 2050 data before calculating the extrapolating slope.
+Once calculated, this slope is then used to calculate data for all model years beyond 2050.

 ## ReEDS Model Contributors